 "My struggle is getting new customers."

-The question suggests suggests that there is zero target marketing going on in the personal chef's mind since they seem to want just any client to cook for.
+The question suggests there is zero target marketing going on in the personal chef's mind since they seem to want just any client to cook for.

 Successful personal chefs know that they don't want just anybody as a client.
 They want people that are willing, ready and able to purchase their services and understand their worth.
-These people are the target market.
+These people are their target market.

 Who is NOT the target market?
 The opposite - people who don't value your worth, ask for discounts, or balk at your pricing model.

 If you find yourself offering coupons or discounts, it's the golden sign that you're targeting the wrong people.
-Learning the foundations of marketing will you target the right clients.
+Learning the foundations of marketing will help you target the right clients.

 So, "how do I get clients?"